 “Pay for delete” describes when a debt collector or creditor offers to stop reporting accounts in collections to credit bureaus in exchange for payment on the account.

 This could fall into a gray area.
-According to the Fair Credit Reporting Act, creditors are required to furnish accurate and complete information to the credit bureaus.
+According to the Fair Credit Reporting Act, creditors that choose to report to credit bureaus are required to furnish accurate and complete information to them.
 This applies to all the information that collections agencies or the original creditor chooses to report, but in pay-for-delete schemes, the debt holders are choosing not to report specific information.

 Because of its questionable nature, it can be hard to get a debt collector or a creditor to agree to a pay-for-delete request.
-On their websites, the three major credit bureaus explain that creditors must report complete data.
-In their view, “pay for delete” is likely to be a useless and expensive process.
+On their websites, the three major credit bureaus explain that if a creditor decides to report to a bureau, it must report complete data.
+In the view of the bureaus, “pay for delete” is likely to be a useless and expensive process.

 Even if the creditor notes that you paid your debt off, it won’t erase all the late payment notices from the original creditor from your reports.

-If you have debt in collections, consider finding a National Foundation for Credit Counseling-certified counselor to help you create a debt management plan instead.
+If you have debt in collections, consider finding a certified counselor through the National Foundation for Credit Counseling to help you create a debt management plan instead.

 What does the credit dispute process look like?

-Credit bureaus are generally required to investigate a dispute within 30 days of receiving your letter.
-Better yet, each bureau must wrap up its investigation and notify you of its judgment within 90 days at the latest.
+The steps to dispute an error on your credit report are fairly straightforward.
+Credit bureaus are generally required to investigate a dispute within 30 days of receiving your letter and provide a response within five days of completing their investigation.
+Sometimes, the process lasts longer, but each bureau must wrap up its investigation and notify you of its judgment within 90 days at the latest.

 In some cases, the credit bureaus might ask for more information.
 They may also reject your claim.